 Place a small frying pan on low heat and add the remaining 20g butter.
 Once melted add the asparagus tips and gently fry for 2 to 3 minutes until soft but still crunchy.

-To assemble the dish, spoon the risotto into serving dishes, half the deep fried eggs distribute over the risottos, top with the lightly buttered asparagus tips.
+To assemble the dish, spoon the risotto into serving dishes, half the deep fried eggs and carefully distribute over the risottos, top with the lightly buttered asparagus tips.
 Sprinkle over the remaining Parmesan and a grating of lemon zest.